-Future of work: will HR become obsolete?
+Future of work: will HR become obsolete?by

 HR’s role in business may become obsolete in the future – but focusing on today, we need to push past the ‘same old’ practices, roll up our sleeves, and encourage organisations to make deeper, more meaningful changes.
 Outlined below are three key roles HR professionals should be adopting in the coming years to add real value.